xyproto/pixelprotocol/README.md

 # PiPro

-PixelProtocol (pipro) is a protocol for defining what is being sent between the GUI client and the game engine.
+PixelProtocol (pipro) is a binary protocol for defining what is being sent between the GUI client and the game engine.

 It's for implementing games where old-school looking pixel art can be appreciated.